GemsNY

 Emerald in the Biblical Breastplate of Aaron

-It’s an ongoing debate among scholars about whether emeralds were included in the breastplate of Aaron, depicted in Exodus in the Old Testament.
+It’s an ongoing debate among scholars about whether there were emeralds in the breastplate of Aaron, depicted in Exodus in the Old Testament.
 Revisions of biblical text show that the names of many gemstones have changed over time.
 For instance, the Latin “Sapphirus” referred to any blue gem, including lapis lazuli, not just genuine blue sapphires.

 Similarly, the breastplate included a green gemstone called “Smaragdus” or “smaragdos” in Ancient Greek.
 Whether this referred to green feldspar or emerald remains unclear.
-Since emerald mines existed in Nubia near Egypt before the construction of the breastplate, it’s possible that emeralds were carved into it.
+Since emerald mines existed in Nubia near Egypt before the construction of the breastplate, it’s possible that there were emerald carvings in it.

 Emerald Symbolism in Christian Foundation Stones

-Emeralds are listed among the foundation stones of the Heavenly City in the New Testament Book of Revelation.
+Emeralds are one of the foundation stones of the Heavenly City in the New Testament Book of Revelation.
 Archbishop Rabanus Maurus of Mainz (786-856 CE) wrote, “In the emerald is expressed the strength of faith in adversity.”

 Among other stones, emerald is connected to the twelve apostles.
 Andreas, bishop of Caesarea (563-637 CE), stated that the emerald, when nourished with oil, retained its transparency and beauty.
-He also added that the stone was regarded as a symbol of John the Evangelist who soothed the sinful souls with divine oil.
+He also added that the stone represented John the Evangelist who soothed the sinful souls with divine oil.

 Later authors rejected the belief that the foundation stones represented the apostles, asserting that only Christ could be regarded as the true foundation of the Church.
 Still, many associated the green emerald with the goodness and kindness of Christ.